equinor/eq_robot_mqtt_broker/README.md

 ### Broker inspection
 To inspect the broker during runtime you may use `docker exec` to access the container and use the `vmq-admin` tool to inspect the broker.
 See the VerneMq [documentation](https://docs.vernemq.com/administration/introduction) for more details.

+## Credits
+Thanks to [The EIT-hub experiments](https://github.com/equinor/eit-hub-experiments) repository for heplful guide to VerneMQ.